The Daily Questions Ritual that Helps You Become Better at Anything

 The reminders can be posed by a friend, family member or colleague, in person or by phone or e-mail.
 The wording is essential.
 If the constant “Did I do my best?” intro seems needlessly repetitive and wordy, don’t edit.
 Continue with it.
 The good thing about beginning these questions with “Did I do my best to…” is that it is very difficult to blame someone else for my failure.
 No one can be responsible for “Did I do my best to…” but you!
 If he wasn’t happy and work didn’t go so well, he could easily point his finger on some factor external to himself.
 Now, the question isn’t how well he performed, but how much he tried – how much effort he put into it on an objective scale.
 This injects a greater sense of personal ownership.

 “If I scored low on trying to be happy I had only myself to blame.
-We may not hit our goals every time, but there is no excuse for not trying,” he notes in his book Triggers, written with literary agent Mark Reiter.
+We may not hit our goals every time, but there is no excuse for not trying,” he notes in his book Triggers, written with literary agents UK offers like Mark Reiter.

 Here are the 16 other questions that executive coach Marshall Goldsmith answers every day, after the six basic ones he recommends for everyone.
 On a one-to-10 scale, did I do my best to: